maxdemaio/max-nextjs/data/blog/100-days-of-korean.md

 ### Day 6:

 **Today's Progress:** Made alphabet 1, alphabet 2, and basics 1 all legendary in Duolingo.
 Also, watched Billy Go's video for day 6, Learning 한글 Part 4 More Syllables, while taking notes.
+Quick tip for four letter syllable blocks: when one of the two bottom syllables is ㄹ and the following syllable block doesn't start with ㅇ you can usually not pronounce the ㄹ.

 **Thoughts:** Basics 2 and phrases are a tough hurdle in Duolingo to get over.
 However, with enough consistent practice I should be able to get them down.